 Algae loves high pH, so by keeping your pH level, this will keep the green water away!

-2. Maintain the pH and Total Alkalinity levels
+Step Two: Maintain the pH and Total Alkalinity Levels

 Total Alkalinity (the measure of the ability of your pool or spa water to resist changes in the pH) is the overseer that keeps the pH of your water where it needs to be.
 If your buffering capabilities are too low (low alkalinity), your pH levels can swing drastically from highs to lows.
 Increase alkalinity by adding Buffer.